mixxxdj/website/content/news/2011-02-20-mixxx-19-now-available-in-mac-app-store.md

 <div style="text-align: left;">We're completely overwhelmed by the response - I don't think anyone saw this coming.
 We wanted to be in the Mac App Store to reach more users, and now we're reaching far more than we ever expected!</div>
 <div style="text-align: left;"><br />
 </div>
 <div style="text-align: left;">I'd like to thank our entire community of DJs, artists, and developers for their dedication and cooperation that have brought Mixxx this far.
-Without the devotion of <a href="{% url '/contact.html' %}">many individuals</a>
+Without the devotion of <a href="{filename}/contact.md">many individuals</a>
 , Mixxx would not be the software it is today.<br />
 <br />
 <b>Feed a Hungry Mixxx Developer</b>